Public Sector Tech Talks…In Conversation with Dr Laura Gilbert CBE, Director of the Incubator for Artificial Intelligence (i.AI)

 Tracy has a great interest in tech.
 Gaming and computing have been a big part of her life, and now electric cars are an exciting look at the future.
 She has warmed to Alexa, even though it can sometimes be sassy!

-The UK is a global leader in AI innovation, development and adoption.
-The economic growth and productivity gain that AI can unlock is vast, but to fully harness this transformative opportunity, immediate action is required. techUK and our members are committed to working with the Government to turn the AI Opportunities Action Plan into reality.
+The economic growth and productivity gain that AI can unlock is vast, but to fully harness this transformative opportunity, immediate action is required.
 Our aim is to ensure the UK seizes the opportunities presented by AI technology and continues to be a world leader in AI development.

-techUK runs a full calendar of activities including events, reports, and insights to demonstrate some of the most significant AI opportunities for the UK.
+Get involved: techUK runs a busy calendar of activities including events, reports, and insights to demonstrate some of the most significant AI opportunities for the UK.
 Our AI Hub is where you will find details of all upcoming activity.
 We also send a monthly AI newsletter which you can subscribe to here.

 Usman joined techUK in January 2024 as Programme Manager for Artificial Intelligence.

-Prior to joining techUK, Usman worked as a policy, government affairs and public affairs professional in the advertising sector.
-He has also worked in sales and marketing and FinTech.
+Before joining techUK, Usman worked as a policy, regulatory and government/public affairs professional in the advertising sector.
+He has also worked in sales, marketing, and FinTech.

-Usman is a graduate of the London School of Economics and Political Science (MSc), BPP Law School (GDL and LLB) and Queen Mary University of London (BA).
+Usman holds an MSc from the London School of Economics and Political Science (LSE), a GDL and LLB from BPP Law School, and a BA from Queen Mary University of London.

 When he isn’t working, Usman enjoys spending time with his family and friends.
 He also has a keen interest in running, reading and travelling.